syvita/sypool/README.md

 **warning: nerdy bits ahead**

-L3's pool is not unique in that it is primarily controlled by a smart contract.
+Syvita's pool is not unique in that it is primarily controlled by a smart contract.
 However, it is unique in how it verifies contributions cross-chain through hashing, merkle roots and some other cool stuff.
 Big s/o to [Jude](https://github.com/jcnelson) at the Stacks Foundation for how this works.
 He wrote the majority of the Bitcoin library functions that the pool uses to verify contributions.

 ### From start to finish